Ghoelian/RPi_WeatherForecast/README.md

 - libtiff-dev
 - libjpeg-dev
 - pipenv <br />
-pipenv will get all the Python dependencies
+pipenv will get all the Python dependencies. <br />

 Also, SPI needs to be enabled in raspi-config, else you will get a file not found error.

 # Installation